-So, it turns out that Stan seems to be a nice guy and the judge is super pro-life.
+As it turns out, Stan seems to be a nice guy and the judge is super pro-life.
 So, the judge decides to only give him probation because the judge thinks he is "such a nice guy."
 Plus, he sympathizes with his situation because he is also pro-life.
 My friend also tells me how there were so many lawyers and workers of the court who were there wearing pro-life garb such as bracelets and things like that.
 That couldn't have hurt Stan's cause.

 But is this right?
-I mean, the guy criminally and intentionally trespasses onto someone else's property and just because he's a nice guy and the judge values life, this guy pretty much gets off scott free?
-You may be wondering why I am not jumping for joy about this...here's why.
-This is not fair.
-This is not justice.
+I mean, the guy criminally and intentionally trespasses onto someone else's property and just because he's a nice guy and the judge values life, this guy basically walks a free man?
+You may be wondering why I am not jumping for joy about this.
+Well, here's why.
+It isn’t fair.
+It isn’t justice.
 This is not what our judicial system is about.
 What if it were the other way around?